Tag Archives: Austria

 September 14, 2020

+For these traditional Austrian plum dumplings, plums are wrapped in a potato dough and covered in sweet buttery and nutty bread crumbs.
+So delicious!!
 Traditional Austrian plum dumplings, known as Zwetschkenknödel, are great as a dessert, or a sweet and meatless main course.
 I love to eat them for lunch!
 Plum dumplings are common throughout Central and Eastern Europe.
-Being Austrian, I grew up eating plum dumplings every late summer and fall.
-These dumplings are made by stuffing damsons or small plums into a potato-based dough.
-Then they are simmered in water and covered… continue reading »
+Being Austrian, I grew up eating plum dumplings every late summer… continue reading »

 Quick and moist chocolate zucchini cake